35percent/11tystarter/src/posts/nearly-1-000-empty-homes-on-the-aylesbury-estate.md

 #### What we think - 'Delay, baby, delay'

-According to his baseball cap, the Labour government's new Secretary of State for Housing's motto is 'Build, baby, build', but as far as the Aylesbury and Notting Hill Genensis is concerned it seems to be more case  of 'Delay, baby  delay'.
-On top of its poor affordable housing delivery, NHG has also embroiled itself in a misconcieved attempt to build outside its 2015 planning permission.
+According to Steve Reed's baseball cap, the motto of the Labour government's new Secretary of State for Housing's is 'Build, baby, build', but as far as Notting Hill Genesis and the Aylesbury are concerned it seems to be more case  of 'Delay, baby  delay'.
+On top of its poor affordable housing delivery since 2015, NHG also embroiled itself in a misconcieved attempt to build outside its planning permission.
 And despite losing the resulting High Court case, it is pressing on with this approach for Phase 2B.
-There are no concrete plans for any of the remaining two indication of when that Notting Hill Genisis has held the outline planning permission for the remainder of the Aylesbury regeneration
+NHG have presented no concrete plans for Phase 3 and 4, the remaining two phases.

+Meantime the very large number of current Aylesbury residents, estimated to be 1,300 in the [Southwark News report](https://southwarknews.co.uk/news/news-plus/southwark-council-clamps-down-on-aylesbury-estate-squatting-in-response-to-residents-fears/), including new residents and those in temporary accommodation, are left in limbo on a *'near-derelict estate'*

-In short, in terms of social rented housing, cost to the borough, living conditions on the Aylesbury,  NHG's *'proud'* partnership with Southwark Council is doing more harm than good and the Council should start taking steps to end it.
+In short, in terms of social rented housing, cost to the borough and living conditions on the Aylesbury,  NHG's *'proud'* partnership with Southwark Council is doing more harm than good; the Council should start taking steps to end it, as part of a serious reconsideration of the whole Aylesbury regeneration.

 Figures from Council Homlessness stategy - <https://moderngov.southwark.gov.uk/documents/s127372/Appendix%203%20Homelessness%20and%20Rough%20Sleeping%20Strategy%202025-2030.pdf>